xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

      - Then use DKMS to install WireGuard kernel modules and management tools:
        - `sudo apt update`
-       - `sudo apt install -t buster-backports wireguard-tools wireguard-dkms`
+       - `sudo apt install wireguard-tools wireguard-dkms`

 2. If you're using OpenVZ or LXC VPS, use OpenVPN.
    - Pros: